jundalisay/superb/content/en/research/bacon/nova/book-2/chapter-04.md

 There is an acrid effect and a degree of penetration in cold liquids, such as vinegar and oil of vitriol, as well as in warm, such as oil of marjoram and the like; they have, therefore, an equal effect in causing animated substances to smart, and separating and consuming inanimate parts.
 There is not any negative instance as to this, nor does there exist any animal pain unaccompanied by the sensation of heat.

-There are many effects common to cold and heat, however different in their process; for snowballs appear to burn boys’ hands after a little time, and cold no less than fire preserves bodies from putrefaction—besides both heat and cold contract bodies.
+There are many effects common to cold and heat, however different in their process.
+Snowballs appear to burn boys’ hands after a little time.
+Cold preserves bodies from putrefaction.
+Both heat and cold contract bodies.

 But it is better to refer these instances and the like to the investigation of cold.